dmlc/dgl/examples/pytorch/ogb/line/README.md

 <br>Final Test: 72.52 ± 0.29

 ## Notes
-Since ogb is somehow incompatible with multi-GPU training, to utlize multi-GPU, we need to load datasets as a local file before training by the following command:
+To utlize multi-GPU training, we need to load datasets as a local file before training by the following command:
 ```
 python3 load_dataset.py --name dataset_name
 ```